 The second version came from two inputs the generic tool never had: an analysis of what is in the image, and a voice profile that knows this artist writes in first person about how the work was made.

-Example 3: tags and alt text
+Example 3: configured and analyzed metadata tags and image-aware alt text

 Tags: wall art, print, abstract, home decor, gift.
 Alt text: "abstract print"